-Why can’t spaghetti at restaurants taste better?
+Why can’t spaghetti sauce at restaurants taste better?
 That’s what my daughter asked me tonight while eating dinner.
 Mind you, I don’t have time to make homemade, I do the thirty minute meals (my own, not Rachel Ray’s).
 I created my own thirty minute meals many many years ago when I had three little ones in diapers at the same time.
 Dinner had to be made quickly.
-One of my first creations, in fact, was spaghetti.
+One of my first creations, in fact, was spaghetti sauce and pasta.
 Here’s my list of ingredients:

 - 1 lb. of thin spaghetti

 - 1 lb. of hamburger